-If you haven’t made it to Spokane’s Riverfront Park yet, this is a must-see spot in the Lilac City.
-Riverfront Park boasts stunning waterfall views, great family activities and plenty of other stops to hit within just a few blocks.
+Have you visited Riverfront Park in Spokane WA?
+If you haven’t made it to the Riverfront Park yet, this is a must-see tourist destination in Lilac City.
+Riverfront Park boasts stunning waterfall views, great family recreational activities, and plenty of other adventures to hit within just a few blocks.

 Not many cities can boast that they have a scenic waterfall running through downtown, but Spokane, Washington definitely can.
 The Spokane River takes a mighty tumble through Riverfront Park with both an upper and lower falls section.
 Multiple bridges throughout the park offer up-close views of the Spokane river and our iconic purple gondolas take riders directly over the roaring lower Spokane Falls.
 The best part of it?
 It’s just the tip of the iceberg.